Key takeaways

 • Payment history: Your payment history is the most significant factor in your FICO score.
 When you apply for new credit, lenders typically look at your last two years’ worth of payments.
 “In the long run, if you consistently make your monthly mortgage payments on time, this will be a serious boost to your credit score, as you’ve proven you can manage this large loan,” says Mazzara.

 • Credit mix: While less of a factor in your score, your credit mix will also improve with the new type of debt you’ve borrowed.
 Lenders and creditors like to see a combination of installment loans and revolving accounts, such as credit cards.
-The more diversified your credit profile, the better likelihood of a bump to your score.
+The more diversified your credit profile, the better the likelihood of a bump to your score.“If you have a mortgage, credit cards and an auto loan, for example, and you’re managing them all, that’s a good credit mix,” says Mazzara.

-If you decide to refinance your mortgage, your credit score could drop temporarily due to another hard inquiry on your report, similar to when you first applied for the loan.
-It could also dip because you’ll be paying off your existing mortgage with a new one, potentially shortening your length of credit history.
+If you decide to refinance your mortgage, your credit score could drop temporarily due to another hard inquiry on your report — just as it did with the original mortgage application.
+It could also dip because you’ll be paying off your existing mortgage with a new one, potentially shortening the average age of your credit accounts.
 However, your score should start to increase again once you begin making payments on the new loan.

 How paying off your mortgage affects your credit score